Christopher119/Project1-Ripples-Restaurant/README.md

         The owners will want to show off the quality and presentation of their food The owners will want to attract more users
         The owners will want the promotion from good reviews

+## Scope

+    The site should be consistent and clean across all pages.
+    The site should include simple navigation that is consistent on all pages.
+    The site should include a description of the business.
+    The site should be bright and attractive.
+    The site should allow users to view a menu.
+    The site should allow users to book a reservation.
+    The site should include a map and locaton info.

 ## Structure